• Skip to primary navigation

 The terms aji mirin and rice vinegar are often used interchangeably in cooking, but they are actually two distinct ingredients with different purposes.
 Both originate from Japan and have a sweet taste, but that's where their similarities end.

 Aji mirin is a type of sweet rice wine that is commonly used as a marinade or glaze for meats and vegetables.
 It adds depth of flavor and helps to tenderize proteins.
-On the other hand, rice vinegar is made from fermented rice and is more acidic in taste.
-It is often used as a condiment or in marinades for its tangy flavor.

-When it comes to using these two ingredients in recipes, it’s important to know which one will yield the desired result.
+It's important to know which one will yield the desired result.
 Aji mirin may be substituted with a combination of sherry and sugar, while rice vinegar can be replaced with apple cider vinegar or white wine vinegar.

 Aji Mirin and rice vinegar sit on our kitchen shelves, often mistaken for twins.
 Yet, they couldn't be more different.

 Our misadventures in cooking have taught us this lesson.
-It’s crucial to know your bottles.
-Their unique flavors can make or break a meal.
+It's important to know your bottles.

 What is Aji Mirin?